ethereumjs/ethereumjs-monorepo/packages/statemanager/README.md

 #### Potential gotchas

-- The Ethers State Manager cannot compute valid state roots when running blocks as it does not have access to the entire Ethereum state trie so can not compute correct state roots, either for the account trie or for storage tries.
+- The RPC State Manager cannot compute valid state roots when running blocks as it does not have access to the entire Ethereum state trie so can not compute correct state roots, either for the account trie or for storage tries.
 - If you are replaying mainnet transactions and an account or account storage is touched by multiple transactions in a block, you must replay those transactions in order (with regard to their position in that block) or calculated gas will likely be different than actual gas consumed.

 #### Further reference

-Refer to [this test script](./test/ethersStateManager.spec.ts) for complete examples of running transactions and blocks in the `vm` with data sourced from a provider.
+Refer to [this test script](./test/rpcStateManager.spec.ts) for complete examples of running transactions and blocks in the `vm` with data sourced from a provider.

 ## Browser